 - Irritating or incapacitating chemical agents (Pelargonic acid vanillylamide (PAVA), Oleoresin capsicum, etc.); or

 Human rights considerations also feature in the ECJU’s evaluation of licence applications.
 This means that a licence might be refused due to evidence or concern that the end user is or may be implicated in human rights violations.

 Cyber surveillance technology

-Additionally, there is a regulatory trend towards stricter Export Controls on goods, technology and software that may aid violations of violate human rights, i.e. cyber surveillance technology.
-The US and the EU have introduced new Export Controls on such items.
+Additionally, there is a regulatory trend towards stricter export controls on goods, technology and software that may facilitate violations of violate human rights, i.e. cyber surveillance and tracking technology.
+The US and the EU have introduced new export controls on such items.
 Any relevant changes to UK legislation will be reflected here in due course.